Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 Find out how much your Patriot Bond is worth

-If you’ve converted your Patriot Bond to an electronic bond, the current value should be available in your account.
-You can also use this TreasuryDirect online calculator to determine how much your paper savings bond is worth.
-But make sure you keep note of the following when calculating the value of EE bonds issued between May 1997 and April 2005: these bonds were assigned a variable interest rate — not a fixed one — that changed twice a year.
+If you converted your Patriot Bond to an electronic bond, the current value should be available in your account.
+You also can use this TreasuryDirect online calculator to determine how much your paper savings bond is worth.

-Once you’ve determined the value of your Patriot Bond, take a big-picture look at your investment portfolio to decide the best time to redeem it.
+After you determine the value of your Patriot Bond, take a look at your overall investment portfolio to decide the best time to redeem it.